rust-lang/blog.rust-lang.org/_posts/2016-05-05-cargo-pillars.md

 ## Predictability

-Cargo's predictability goals start with a simple guarantee: **once a project successfully compiles, subsequent compiles will use exactly the same source code, across machines and environments**.
+Cargo's predictability goals start with a simple guarantee: **once a project successfully compiles on one machine, subsequent compiles across machines and environments will use exactly the same source code**.

-To achieve this guarantee, Cargo uses several strategies:
+This guarantee is accomplished without incorporating the source code for dependencies directly into a project repository.
+Instead, Cargo uses several
+strategies:

 1. The first time a build succeeds, Cargo emits a `Cargo.lock` file, which contains a manifest of precisely which source code was used in the